antevens/boatcontrol/README.md

 Technically this can be considered to be a Raspberry (RPi) HAT which I believe would make it the largest one in existence but the board does not require an RPi to operate.
-Note that the board will act as a power supply for the RPi and eliminatis the need for a separete PSU to power the RPi.
+Note that the board will act as a power supply for the RPi and eliminates the need for a separete PSU to power the RPi.

-All communication between the RPi and the board is done using I2C, this only required 2 wires and makes it safe to use in combination with most if not all other hats.
+All communication between the RPi and the board is done using I2C, this only requires 2 wires and makes it safe to use in combination with most if not all other hats.
 In particular it can co-exist with the Moitessier HATs though you might want to run your chart-plotting or navigation software on a separate RPi and have a dedicaded one for controlling your electrical system.